surpher/PactSwift/README.md

 ## Xcode setup - Swift Package Manager

 The decision to drop Git LFS and avoid cost of running GitHub LFS has driven the decision for Xcode to build the Git Submodule [`pact-reference/rust`][pact-reference-rust].
 This means the first time the project builds, it will compile the Rust code too.
-Any builds after that will be skipped as long as the Rust codebase is unchanged and Rust build folder contains the build libraries.
+Any builds after that will be skipped as long as the Rust codebase is unchanged and Rust build folder contains the built binaries.

 ### Set PactSwift as a Swift Package